leifdenby/mllam-exps/notes.md

 - `params.yaml` can be used as baseline experiment
 - creation of parameter study can be done by creating script e.g. `queue_experiments.sh` that execute `dvc exp run --queue -S parameter={value}` for each value of parameter in script

+- `machines/secrets.sh` weren't being copied to temporary dictories for each run experiment through dvc queue

+mllam-data-prep:

+- derived fields in mllam-data-prep drastically increases computation time when using dask distributed